 - Durable and long-lasting

-These highly affordable clipless pedals provide excellent value for money and come with the backing of the well-trusted Look brand.
-However, at 390g, they aren’t the lightest pedals on the market and might feel a bit heavy to experienced riders.
+These high-performance clipless pedals come with the backing of the well-trusted Look brand.
+However, at 350g, they aren’t the lightest pedals on the market and are a bit heavy, considering the price.

 OneUp Components Composite Gravel Bike Pedals

 - Excellent grip

 - Versatile platform pedal suitable for all types of cycling

 - Likely to sustain damage in an accident

 For recreational riders who prefer to avoid the hassle of clipping in and out, these gravel bike flat pedals from OneUp Components offer excellent grip and a wide contact surface without the need to wear shoes with cleats.